 Brian R. Hill

-(Member since 2012) A Yorkshireman, Brian R Hill was born in 1951 and educated at Aireborough Grammar School in Yeadon near Leeds.
+A Yorkshireman, Brian R Hill was born in 1951.
+He was educated at Aireborough Grammar School in Yeadon near Leeds, England.
 He has a grown up family and three grandchildren.
 Brian lives close to the beautiful Yorkshire Dales National Park.
-A keen amateur photographer, musician - leader of a local orchestra - and composer, Brian derives much of his inspiration from the beautiful countryside of the region.
-After walking his dog through Spring Woods one sunny Saturday afternoon, many years ago, Brian returned home to discover a typewriter, temporarily abandoned, resting forlornly on a coffee table.
-A blank sheet of paper was already in place and, sitting down, Brian typed the immortal words ‘Chapter I’, and thus his first novel, The Shintae, was conceived.
+A keen amateur photographer, musician and composer, Brian derives much of his inspiration from the beautiful countryside of the region.
+A stroll through The Dales can provide Brian with a chapter full of ideas, although the areas he includes are often heavily disguised by the time the final draft is complete - Yorkshire, for example, is not famous for its volcanoes.

 (Member since 2015) My Home Away From Home is about eight of the most important years of my life.
 Just like anyone else between the ages of 12 and 19, I had a lot to learn about growing up.
 However, contrary to what most pre-teens and teens experience, I lived those eight years at Perkins School for the Blind, in Watertown, Massachusetts, 65 miles from my home.